Battle of Doiran (1918)

-The Third Battle of Doiran was fought from 18 to 19 September 1918, with the British and the Greeks assaulting the positions of the Bulgarian First Army near Dojran Lake.
+The Third Battle of Doiran was fought from 18 to 19 September 1918, with the British and the Greeks assaulting the positions of the Bulgarian First Army near Doiran Lake.
 The battle was part of World War I and took place in the Balkan Theatre.
 The battle ended with the Bulgarians repulsing all attacks.

 Prelude

-The British and the Greeks set off from their base at Thessaloniki at the same time as the French and the Serbs.
-The British and the Greeks, under the command of George Milne set off the attack on the Bulgarian positions at Dojran while the French and the Serbs under the command of Franchet d'Esperey went to penetrate the Bulgarian defences in the Vardar Valley.
-The British and the Greeks aimed to capture the Bulgarian positions in the hills above Dojran Lake.
+The British and the Greeks set off from their base at Thessaloniki at the same time as the French and the Serbians.
+The British and the Greeks, under the command of George Milne set off the attack on the Bulgarian positions at Doiran while the French and the Serbians under the command of Franchet d'Esperey went to penetrate the Bulgarian defences in the Vardar Valley.
+The British and the Greeks aimed to capture the Bulgarian positions in the hills above Doiran Lake.

-This was not the first time the Allies had attacked Dojran - in 1916, an Anglo-French attempt was repulsed by the Second Thracian Infantry Division; the British had failed to capture it twice in 1917.
+This was not the first time the Allies had attacked Doiran - in 1916, an Anglo-French attempt was repulsed by the Second Thracian Infantry Division; the British had failed to capture it twice in 1917.
 The fortifications were well built (by Bulgarian engineers), the Bulgarians having spent the first months of 1916 and early 1917 strengthening the positions.
 The terrain around the area was rough, the fortifications surrounded by three miles of scrub and rocks.
 Part of the defences was the dangerous Pip Ridge and the Grand Couronné.